Jeimer Candelario

 $Signed a three-year, $42 million contract with the Reds in December of 2023.
 Contract includes $18 million team option ($3 million buyout) for 2027.

-Starts at third base
+Starts at first base

 1BCincinnati Reds